Baez2222/Git-Tutorial/README.md

 Right now your Repository is empty.
 If you type `git log` it will say `fatal: your current branch 'main' does not have any commits yet`.
 We will now add a text file to our repository.

 Create a new file called `test-file.txt` in the TestRepo folder.
 From the terminal, this can be done with the command `touch test-file.txt`

+Once it has been created, you can type `git status` to check the status of your repository.
+You will notice it says:

+`On branch main

+No commits yet

+Untracked files:
+ (use "git add <file>..." to include in what will be committed)
+	test-file.txt

+nothing added to commit but untracked files present (use "git add" to track)`

+This shows there are now files in your repository but they are not being tracked.
+In order to start tracking them you must add them and then commit.
+To do this type:

+`git add test-file.txt`

+Then you can type:

+`git commit -m "First Commit"`

+If you type `git log` you will see your commit.

+Now lets say we want to add a feature to our text file.
+We can open up the text file through the terminal or an editor and add some text.

+If we want to add text but it's a group project, we would probably want to create a new branch to work on.
+In order to do this, type `git branch myBranch` in your terminal.
+This will create the new branch called "myBranch".
+Next you will want to type `git checkout myBranch`.
+This will switch you from the master branch to your newly created branch.

+Next, open up your text file and type your name in it and save:

+`Baez2222`

+If you type `git status` you will notice it detected that the file changed its contents.
+In order to commit these changes type the same two commands as before:

+`git add test-file.txt`

+`git commit -m "Added Name"`

+Now you have a branch that is not in your `main` branch since you commited while on your `myBranch` branch.

+Now lets say you were in the middle of typing another name in the file, but now you want to switch back to your main branch.
+You don't want to use a commit on code/text that is not complete.
+What you might want to do in this situation is stash your changes.
+In order to see how to do this, add some other text to the end of your file:

+`Baez2222
+Hector Ba`

+In your terminal type `git stash save "Started name"`.
+If you go back to your test-file.txt, you will notice the changes you made to the file are gone.
+They have been stashed in Git.
+Now you can safely switch to the main branch using `git checkout main` without losing your work.

+Now let us go back our `myBranch` branch using `git checkout myBranch`

+If we want to restore our stashed work, type:

+`git stash pop`

+You will notice our incomplete name is back.
+We can finish the text and save the file.
+Now let us add and commit our final changes to our `myBranch` branch.

+`git add test-file.txt`

+`git commit -m "Added another name"`